danang-id/simple-crypto-js/README.md

 npm install --save simple-crypto-js
 ```

-If you are using the new ECMAScript 6 (ECMAScript 2015), you may use the new import statement:
+If you are using the new ECMAScript 6 (ECMAScript 2015) and later, you may use the new import statement:

 ```
+// ECMAScript 6 and later
 import SimpleCryptoJS from 'simple-crypto-js';
 ```

 However, if you are using ECMAScript 5 and older, use the require statement:

 ```
+// ECMAScript 5 and older
 var SimpleCryptoJS = require('simple-crypto-js').SimpleCryptoJS;
 ```